AI for the Life Sciences

 Published

 Life sciences AI is the application of machine learning systems to biological objects: sequences, structures, cells, tissues, organisms, experiments.
 Its center of gravity is upstream of clinical care: molecules generated before they are synthesized, cells represented before they are perturbed, experiments planned before they are run.
 AlphaFold 2 made over 214 million predicted structures freely available to researchers (Varadi et al., 2024).
-RFdiffusion designs proteins that bind, fold, and function in laboratory experiments (Watson et al., 2023).
-Coscientist plans and executes chemistry on cloud robotics with minimal human input (Boiko et al., 2023).
+RFdiffusion produced experimentally tested protein designs (Watson et al., 2023).
+Coscientist used an LLM with chemistry and hardware tools to plan and execute bounded chemical procedures (Boiko et al., 2023).
 None of this removes the experiment.
 The work is choosing the right one.

 Learning Objectives